Last updated on:

 Celestron has been one of the go-to brands of telescope manufacturers for both amateur and experienced stargazers for a very long time now.
 And being intimately familiar with the Celestron models myself, I won’t be lying if I said that when it comes to ease to use, not many companies can rival it.

 And their NexStar 5 SE is perhaps one of the most user-friendly scopes in the line-up.
-Made with the beginner stargazer in mind, this scope is specially tailored to orienting the curious minds into the mysteries and beauty of outer space.
+Made with the beginner stargazer in mind, this one is specially tailored to orienting the curious minds into the mysteries and beauty of outer space.

 - Comes with a database that contains information of over 40,000 stars, planets, galaxies and nebulae, thereby making the stargazing experience a more educational one.